CommutativeRings.jl

 Galois Fields

-All finite field have order p^r where p is a prime number and r >= 1 an integer.
-It can be represented as a quotient ring of univariate polynomials over ZZ/p by an irreducible monic polynomial g of degree r.
+All finite fields have order p^r where p is a prime number and r >= 1 an integer.
+It can be represented as a factor ring of univariate polynomials over ZZ/p by an irreducible monic polynomial g of degree r.
 In short, if g is known, we have (ZZ/p)[:x] / g as a working implementation of a Galois field.
 For r == 1 this can be identified with ZZ/p (using g(x) = x).
+The modulus method return the polynomial which is actually used by the implementation.

 g can be any monic polynomial of degree r.
 When constructing the class GF(p^r) = GaloisField{p,r} a brute force search for such polynomials is performed using an efficient method to detect irreducibility.
-For r > 1 the monom x ∈ (ZZ/p)[:x] / g with 0 and 1 generates the field by applying addition and multiplication operations.
+For r > 1 the monom x ∈ (ZZ/p)[:x] / g together with 0 and 1 generates the field by applying addition and multiplication operations.
 Calculated in GF, we have always g(x) = 0.
 We restrict the selection of g in order to x let generate the multiplicative subgroup of GF by multiplication.
 That is possible for all p, r.

-Time efficiency of algebraic operations is improved by avoiding the expensive multiplicative calculations in the quotient ring and the use of logarithmic tables in the size of p^r.
+Time efficiency of algebraic operations is improved by avoiding the expensive multiplicative calculations in the factor ring and the use of logarithmic tables in the size of p^r.
 Each element is represented by an integer in 0:p^r-1, which corresponds to a polynomial of degree < r in a canonical manner (for example the number 2p^3 + p + 1 maps uniquley to 2x^3 + x + 1).

 Using Galois Fields